spencejs/Basis/README.md

 + Enqueues a stylesheet and scripts file for use in the Wordpress admin.
 + Shows a warning if no Tagline other than the default has been set for the site.
-+ Shows a warning if your .htaccess file is not writeable.
++ Shows a warning if your .htaccess file is not writable.
 + Sets post revisions to 5 if no number has been otherwise defined.
 + Adds a number of additional tags to TinyMCE.
 + Adds editor-style.css to TinyMCE, so you can add your own type styles for a more accurate preview.